awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

    git config --system --unset credential.helper
    ```

-## Step 2: Clone and Access the AWS CodeCommit Repository in AccountA<a name="cross-account-clone-and-use"></a>
+## Step 2: Clone and Access the CodeCommit Repository in AccountA<a name="cross-account-clone-and-use"></a>

-Run git clone, git push, and git pull to clone, push to, and pull from, the cross\-account AWS CodeCommit repository\.
-You can also sign in to the AWS Management Console, switch roles, and use the AWS CodeCommit console to interact with the repository in the other account\.
+Run git clone, git push, and git pull to clone, push to, and pull from, the cross\-account CodeCommit repository\.
+You can also sign in to the AWS Management Console, switch roles, and use the CodeCommit console to interact with the repository in the other account\.

 **Note**
-Depending on how the IAM role was configured, you might be able to view repositories on the default page for AWS CodeCommit\.
-If you cannot view the repositories, ask the repository administrator to email you a URL link to the **Code** page for that repository in the AWS CodeCommit console\.
+Depending on how the IAM role was configured, you might be able to view repositories on the default page for CodeCommit\.
+If you cannot view the repositories, ask the repository administrator to email you a URL link to the **Code** page for that repository in the CodeCommit console\.
 The URL is similar to the following:

 ```
 https://console.aws.amazon.com/codecommit/home?region=us-east-2#/repository/MySharedDemoRepo/browse/HEAD/--/